Linda K Sienkiewicz

 Who are yous really?

 The first time I heard my husband refer to the people in our household collectively as “yous” I laughed out loud.
 I’d never heard the word.
-Donnie insisted it was a real word, and, furthermore, said he’d been using it all his life.
+He insisted it was a real word, and, furthermore, said he’d been using it all his life.

 Much to his own peril.
 Apparently, he also used yous at work.
 His coworkers thought it was hilarious.
 He didn’t care.
 He kept using it.